-Password management might seem old hat, but it’s shocking to hear just how many organizations still aren’t doing it right.
+Password management might seem like old hat, but it’s shocking to hear just how many organizations still aren’t doing it right.
 Users have so many passwords to remember, they’re cutting corners by not regularly updating them and making them unique.
 Duplication across applications is also a big problem — even among organizational and personal applications — and it creates a gateway for attackers to easily get access to enterprise data.
 Even IT decision makers within enterprises, who should be leading by example, have bad password habits.
 In a recent poll conducted by Vanson Bourne, they found 55% of IT decision makers have used the same password at work and in their personal life, and nearly a third admitted to using easy-to-guess words for their passwords.

-Unfortunately, many users don’t immediately change their passwords after a data breach.
-The “domino effect” of breaches across multiple Internet services shows people still aren’t learning their basic security lessons.
+The fallout of data breaches has long-lasting effects — as we’ve seen from the continued impact of the 2012 data breach at LinkedIn and the Yahoo breaches that were dubbed the worst of the 21st century.
+Yet many users don’t change their passwords immediately after a data breach.
+The domino effect of breaches across multiple internet services shows that people still aren’t learning basic security lessons.
 And employing a weak approach to securing identities, in part by not enforcing password reset among employees, is an example of how simple, internal controls could minimize the overall impact of a data breach.

 Identity governance makes it possible for organizations to provide automated access to an ever-growing and changing IT environment, while also reducing potential security and compliance risks.
 User provisioning automates the defined processes for granting, changing and removing user access privileges.
 Policy management helps strengthen passwords across all applications.
-Access certifications ensure user access is appropriate and meets policy, audit and compliance requirements.
+Access certifications ensure that user access is appropriate and meets policy, audit and compliance requirements.

 SailPoint’s open identity platform can help your organization: